oewntk/oewn-core/README.md

 ## Modular

-Design is modular: modules do not depend on each other except model.
+Design is modular: modules do not depend on each other except on _model_.
+So modules are encapsulated.
 Chains however use a supplier and a consumer.

 ## Typed